 Taking your digital vices outdoors

 Can’t get off Instagram?
-Take Instagram outdoors and enjoy some fresh air while scrolling through your favourite pages.
+Take Instagram outdoors and enjoy some fresh air while scrolling through your feed.

-Temptation bundling is when you combine an activity you enjoy with something you dread.
-For example, meeting with your annoying relative (dread) at your favourite restaurant (joy).
-Temptation bundling also works for enticing ourselves to do tasks we otherwise dread: working out (dread) while listening to a favourite playlist (joy).
+Temptation bundling is combining an activity you enjoy with something you dread, for example, meeting with your annoying relative (dread) at your favourite restaurant (joy).
+Temptation bundling also works for enticing ourselves to do tasks we otherwise dread: working out (dread) while listening to your favourite playlist (joy).
 Why not take the digital (dread/joy) to the park or the beach or the balcony (joy/dread)?
 After all, the demons hate it when you go outside, demons hate fresh air.

-I’ve been slowing down lately.
-Rushing only to end up with what now?
+I have been slowing down lately.
+Rushing only to end up with, what now?
 What next?
 Slow food, yes.
 Slow walks, yes.
-Slow and long phone calls, yes, yes, yes.
-In Praise of Slow: How a Worldwide Movement is Challenging the Cult of Speed is a book by Carl Honoré I’ve been reading slowly and enjoying lately.
+Slow and long phone calls; yes, yes, yes.
+In Praise of Slow: How a Worldwide Movement is Challenging the Cult of Speed is a book by Carl Honoré I have been reading slowly and enjoying.

-I learned about temptation Bundling from You, But Better, a podcast episode by Hidden Brain, in which behavioural scientist Katy Milkman explains how we can use our minds to do what’s good for us.
+I learned about temptation Bundling from You, But Better, a podcast episode by Hidden Brain, in which behavioural scientist Katy Milkman explains how we can use our minds to do what is good for us.

 That’s all for this week!